Timeline of the energy crisis

 The energy crisis has been gripping the UK since autumn 2021, leaving millions struggling to pay for their energy bills.
 Here, National Energy Action has a timeline of how the energy crisis unfolded.

 The energy crisis has been driven by wholesale gas price surges and the inefficiency of much of the UK’s housing stock.
-This has seen the number of UK households in fuel poverty rise to 6 million as of April 2024, and has helped drive the inflation causing the cost-of-living crisis.
+This has seen the number of UK households in fuel poverty hit 6 million as of October 2024.

 How did the energy crisis unfold?